mnichols08/drawer-count-app/README.md

 - In Chrome/Edge, use the in-app `Install` button (when shown) or your browser’s menu.
 - After installing, visiting the website shows an `Open in App` button that focuses the installed window (supported in Chromium via `launch_handler`/`capture_links`).

+Background & images:
+- A random background image is selected from `src/images/` on each load.
+- Images are served as `.webp` (with alpha) when supported, and fall back to optimized `.png` otherwise.
+- The image gently fades in on load; the light/dark overlay remains crisp when you toggle themes.

 ## Project structure

 - `index.html` – app shell and UI composition
 - `src/style.css` – base styles and theming (light/dark)
 - `src/main.js` – app shell components (header, install banner, network status, modals), persistence, theme, SW registration
 - `src/drawer-count.js` – `DrawerCount` web component (drawer calculator UI + logic)
+- `src/images/` – background images (optimized `.png` plus generated `.webp`)
 - `sw.js` – service worker (precache + runtime caching + offline fallback; scope-aware)
 - `offline.html` – offline fallback page for navigations
 - `manifest.webmanifest` – PWA manifest (standalone display, focus-existing)
 - `src/icons/favicon.svg` – placeholder icon (add PNGs for better platform support)
+ - `scripts/optimize-images.js` – utility to recompress PNGs and generate WebP with alpha

 ## PWA & service worker notes

 - HTTPS/localhost required: service workers and install only work over HTTPS or `http://localhost`.
 - Updates: after changing `sw.js`, reload and close/reopen the page to activate.
 In DevTools → Application → Service Workers you can `Update`/`Skip waiting`.
 - Cache versioning: bump `CACHE_VERSION` in `sw.js` when you need to invalidate old caches.
-	- Currently set to `v7`.
+	- Currently set to `v10`.
 Changing this forces clients to fetch new assets after activation.
 - Query busting: `index.html` may add a version query (e.g., `src/main.js?v=5`).
 The SW handles this and serves the cached file correctly.
 - Scope-aware paths: the SW normalizes URLs to its scope so cached assets work even under a subpath.
 - Manifest scope and paths are now relative (e.g., `./manifest.webmanifest`, `./src/...`) so deployment under a subpath (like GitHub Pages `/your-repo/`) works out of the box.
 If you customize the base path, ensure `start_url`/`scope` in the manifest still point to `./` for your chosen directory.